sysfce2/haskell-chell/readme.md

 A quiet test runner for Haskell

+## Building

+To build and test with all supported compiler versions:

+    nix build .#testConfigurations.all --no-link

 ## History

 Back in 2011 or so, the most popular Haskell test frameworks generated a lot of status output but relatively little info about why tests failed.
 John Millikin wrote Chell so that tests would be quiet if they passed, and give to-the-line error info on failure.